Posted in Team Finish Line.

 Let’s Talk About Breathing

 Breathing is arguably the body’s most important function.
 All cells, from those in the brain to those in the muscles of the foot, rely on oxygen as a means of energy and rebuilding.
 Nearly each of the twenty thousand breaths we take each day are passive, meaning an automatic function of the autonomic nervous system.
-Because of external factors, such as prolonged sitting and heightened anxiety, breathing patterns can look a bit different during a pandemic.
-Furthermore, respiratory infections such as COVID-19 impact the lining of our airways as well as alveoli, the small air-filled sacs in the lungs.
-This limits how much oxygen the body absorbs with each inhalation.
-So whether healthy or sick, it is more important than ever to adopt a powerful breathing practice to calm the nervous system, heighten the immune system, and expedite recovery of the musculoskeletal system.
+Because of external factors, such as prolonged sitting and heightened anxiety, breathing patterns can look and feel a bit different.
+Whether healthy or sick, it is important to adopt a powerful breathing practice to calm the nervous system, heighten the immune system, and expedite recovery of the musculoskeletal system.